-Calculate the Wilks coefficient for the female lifter, using our Wilks calculator.
-You will be left with the result of 124.5.
+Calculate the Wilks coefficient for the female lifter using our Wilks calculator.
+You will be left with a result of 124.5.

 Repeat the above step for the male lifter.
 You will obtain 123.5 as a result.

 Weightlifting is a discipline of strength athletics, where contests consist of lifting a barbell with plates once.
 It is also a popular power training exercise, performed in almost every gym across the world.
-Weightlifting uses a weight load made of steel or cast-iron.
-The barbell is a steel bar or rode to which iron disk weights are attached at each end on a revolving sleeve.
-Some others activities like training, bodybuilding and powerlifting also use weights.
+Weightlifting uses a weight load made of steel or cast iron.
+The barbell is a steel bar or rod to which iron disk weights are attached at each end on a revolving sleeve.
+Some other activities like training, bodybuilding, and powerlifting also use weights.

 The history of weightlifting is quite long.
 For many prehistoric tribes, lifting a special rock was a test of manhood.
 Some regions of Germany, Switzerland, Spain, and Montenegro still practice competitive stone lifting.

-Modern weightlifting competitions were founded in the 18th and 19th century.
+Modern weightlifting competitions were founded in the 18th and 19th centuries.
 They started as shows performed in circuses and theaters.
-First international weightlifting competition took place in London in 1891, and, four years later, it appeared at the Olympic Games (1896).
+The first international weightlifting competition took place in London in 1891, and, four years later, it appeared at the Olympic Games (1896).
 In 2000 the International Olympic Committee added a weightlifting competition for women to the Olympic Games program.
-The International Weightlifting Federation (IWF) controls the sport of weightlifting, ever since its foundation in year 1905.
-IWF has the headquarters in Budapest, Hungary.
+The International Weightlifting Federation (IWF) has controlled the sport of weightlifting ever since its foundation in the year 1905.
+IWF has its headquarters in Budapest, Hungary.

 Two lift competitions are held at the modern Olympic Games.
-First one is the snatch, second is the clean and jerk.
+The first one is the snatch, and the second is the clean and jerk.
 The snatch is a wide grip, one-move lift.
 The clean and jerk is a close grip, two-move lift.
 Each athlete has three attempts in each style; the two heaviest, successful lifts (within a bodyweight category) are taken into account for the overall result.

 Bodyweight categories are different for male and female competitors.
 You can see them below: